The ultimate guide to independent & solo hiking the Huayhuash Circuit in Peru

 The fourth day of the Huayhuash Circuit brings a welcome reprieve, trading the previous day’s lung-busting climbs for a short, scenic wander through rolling valleys.
 Departing Huayhuash camp, the trail ascends gently to Portachuelo de Huayhuash (4,770m), a windy pass with incredible views of Trapecio and the distant Cordillera Raura.

 After lingering to enjoy the scenery, a mellow descent past shimmering Laguna Viconga leads down into a lush valley, where piping-hot thermal springs offer the perfect reward for tired legs.
-Between the relaxed pace, beautiful lakes, and a soak under the open sky, today feels like a dream.
+Between the relaxed pace, beautiful lakes, and a soak under the open sky, today is an absolute dream.

 - Trail hours: 4hrs